 The level of spiciness of chilies and chili products can be measured on the Scoville scale with the unit Scoville (SHU).
 The precise degree of spice is determined by capsaicin content: For instance, 1 milligram of capsaicin per kilogram (or 1 part per million) corresponds to 16.1 SHU.

-Here are a couple examples of common spicy foods in order to give you an idea of the Scoville scale:
+Here are a few of examples of common spicy foods to give you an idea of the Scoville scale:

 - Hot pepper: 100 – 500 SHU